jsduenass/yourTeamWebsite/content/posts/library/quotebook/index.md

 >
 > __--- Chris Hadfield,An astronaut's guide to life on earth__

+> Getting things done means doing things you might not be interested in.
+No matter how exciting or appealing a project is, there are always boring tasks.
+Tedious tasks.
+Tasks that a less mature engineer may deem beneath their dignity or their job title.
+>
+>__---John Allspaw__

 ### Computers
 > It is time to give these users more control over their computers through education and supporting software, this will cause a massive surge in productivity and creativity, with a far-ranging impact that can barely be anticipated or imagined.
 >